pmdevita/ChaosHeadNoah-HQ/Readme.md

 CoZ's patch isn't released at the moment, so I'm not entirely sure what the situation will look like.
 But compatibility should be pretty straightforward as we just need to replace assets.
 The one point of friction might be with CoZ's subtitles, we'll either need to reconstruct them ourselves or arrange some kind of collaboration.
-If are working with CoZ, please reach out to me, I'd love to get this included in the patch.
+If you are working with CoZ, please reach out to me, I'd love to get this included in the patch.